-You’ve been through a traumatic event and the effects of the experience still haunt you.
-To help, you turn to drugs or alcohol to help you cope and/or forget, but, all too soon, this crutch affects every aspect of your life.
+You’ve been through a traumatic event, and the effects of the experience still haunts you.
+To help, you turn to drugs or alcohol to help you cope and/or forget, but all too soon, this crutch affects every aspect of your life.
 This road to a substance use disorder is a common one — three-quarters of people who are in treatment for a substance use disorder report histories of trauma or abuse.

-Dr. Daniel Headrick and the team of addiction specialists here at Tres Vistas Recovery have extensive experience in the fields of trauma and substance use disorders and we understand, better than most, how closely the two are linked.
+Our team of addiction specialists here at Tres Vistas Recovery have extensive experience in the fields of trauma and substance use disorders, and we understand, better than most, how closely the two are linked.

 Here, we explore the relationship between trauma and substance use disorders and how we can help you break free from both.

-Trauma — more common than you might think
+Trauma is more common than you might think

 Traumatic experiences are extremely common — 60% of men and 50% of women in the United States have lived through at least one traumatic event.
 When we say traumatic event, we’re referring to experiences or events like being a victim of violence, witnessing violence, sexual abuse, having an illness, or living through a natural disaster.